-As a private sector employer with more than 100 employees the Union is required to file an annual report with the Workplace Gender Equality Agency by 31 May 2016.
-The required report is available from The Union on request.
-Please contact us on 1300 275 689 or at email@example.com
+As an employer with more than 100 employees the Union is required to file an annual return with the Workplace Gender Equality Agency.
+A copy of the report can be downloaded here.

 The National Union of Workers is an organisation of employees registered under the Fair Work (Registered Organisations) Act 2009.
 The Union is covered by the provisions of the Privacy Act 1998.

 The purpose of this statement is to let you know what information is collected about you when you visit our website, how this information is used, to whom it is disclosed, and your ability to have any incorrect personal information amended.
 Read more about the Privacy Statement.